isomerpages/isomerpages-preusem/_about/3-themes.md

 d. the shared values that can guide and anchor us as we navigate the changing world.

-<b>Areas of Focus:</b>
+#### **Areas of Focus:**

-<u>Sub-theme 1.
-‘Live and Learn’:</u>
+##### **Sub-theme 1.
+‘Live and Learn’:**

 i.
 Building a Smart Nation

 ii.
-Equipping Our Young to be Future-ready iii.
-Promoting Lifelong Learning iv.
+Equipping Our Young to be Future-ready

+iii.
+Promoting Lifelong Learning

+iv.
 Caring for Our Health

 v.
-Building an Inclusive Society vi.
-Enhancing Our Physical Spaces vii.
+Building an Inclusive Society

+vi.
+Enhancing Our Physical Spaces

+vii.
 Playing Our Part for Environmental Sustainability

-<u>Sub-theme 2: Work and Play:</u>
+##### **Sub-theme 2: Work and Play:**

 i.
-Preparing for Our Future Economy ii.
-Embracing the Future of Work iii.
-Deepening Our STEM Competencies iv.
+Preparing for Our Future Economy

+ii.
+Embracing the Future of Work

+iii.
+Deepening Our STEM Competencies

+iv.
 Enhancing Our Transport Connectivity

 v.
 Embracing New Media

 vi.
 Promoting the Arts

 vii.
 Enjoying Sports and Recreation

-<u>Sub-theme 3: Strengthen and Secure:</u>
+##### **Sub-theme 3: Strengthen and Secure:**

 i.
-Making Our Country a Safer Place to Live In ii.
-Defending Our Nation iii.
-Building International Relations iv.
+Making Our Country a Safer Place to Live In

+ii.
+Defending Our Nation

+iii.
+Building International Relations

+iv.
 Securing Our Food, Water and Energy Resources

 v.
-Strengthening Our National Identity vi.
-Preserving Our Cultures vii.
+Strengthening Our National Identity

+vi.
+Preserving Our Cultures

+vii.
 Strengthening Our Community